Filter Options

 What is the best time of the year for a trip in Uganda?

-“The top months to travel in Uganda are June, July, August, December, January and February.
+“The top months to travel in Uganda are from June to August and December to February.
 These are generally the driest months in the southwest, and thus ideal for gorilla trekking and other rainforest hikes.
 Wildlife viewing in savannah reserves also tends to be best during the Dry season, and there’s less chance of activities being rained out.
-While it is possible to track gorillas and chimps over March, April and May, these are the wettest months in Uganda, and best avoided if at all possible.”
+While it is possible to track gorillas and chimps over March, April and May, these are the wettest months in Uganda and best avoided.”

 5